2024 Itinerary

 Our Botswana and Namibia safari begins in Windhoek, Namibia's capital.
 This appealing city blends contemporary and colonial architecture in a cosmopolitan setting.
 Meet your Expedition Leader on arrival and transfer to our boutique hotel in one of Windhoek’s leafy, tranquil neighborhoods.
 Over a welcome dinner, get acquainted with your traveling companions and learn about the vast landscapes we’ll be exploring during the next two weeks.

 Board a morning flight to the private 90,000-acre Kulala Wilderness Reserve, where the massive golden dunes of Sossusvlei rise a thousand feet from the floor of the world’s oldest desert.
 The word namib in the Nama language means “vast,” an apt name for this ancient sand sea shaped by currents, waves and wind.
-Sossusvlei means “dead-end marsh”—the salt and clay pan pan where the mass of dunes rises to prevent the Tsauchab River from flowing to the Atlantic Ocean.
+Sossusvlei means “dead-end marsh”—the salt and clay pan where the mass of dunes rises to prevent the Tsauchab River from flowing to the Atlantic Ocean.
 Framed by intense blue skies, the world’s tallest dunes glow deep carnelian at dawn, changing minute by minute as the sun climbs, to rose, burnt orange and ochre.
-A special option during our time here is a sunrise balloon safari over the massive sand mountains.

-A flight by light aircraft brings us to the Linyanti Reserve, one of the best game-viewing regions in Botswana.
+Leaving the dry Namib Desert, we fly by private chartered aircraft over the border to Botswana before continuing to the Linyanti Reserve, one of the best game-viewing regions in Botswana.
 Elephants thrive in the mopane woodlands, especially in winter when they number in the thousands.
 From our base at Savuti Camp, day and night drives may reveal all the large predators as well as impala, zebra, giraffe, wildebeest lechwe, tsessebe and other plains animals.

 Our grand Namibia & Botswana safari comes to a close as we depart by air for Maun to connect with homeward flights, or to continue with onward extensions.